Udayel/Elastic-ingest-accelerator/README.md

 - If you want to deploy Elastic Serverless forwarder in Amazon VPC, then you need to create the required VPC, subnets, and route tables in the account you are deploying the Service Catalog product.
 - You must have an Elastic Cluster, Elastic Cloud ID, and Elastic API key to ingest the logs to the Elastic Cloud.
+- After the Service catalog product is launched, the logs of the resources mentioned below in the document will be ingested to the Elastic Cloud, please make sure you have the right configurations for these resources to ingest the logs.
+For eg: you need to have the CloudWatch log group ARN to ingest the CloudWatch logs data to Elastic cloud.

 ## AWS Control Tower Overview